 This Radish with Clams will make great side dish (banchan, 반찬) to any Korean meal.
-However it also makes a light meal on its own as well.
+However it also makes a light meal on its own to serve as a rice bowl.

 Radishes are low in calorie and high in nutrition such as folic acid, vitamin C and B-complex.
 It also has a great detoxifying ability that helps eliminate toxins and cancer causing free radicals in our body.
 It is good for your skin and relieves congestion within your respiratory system, too.
 The health benefits of this earthly friend can go on and on.

 No wonder why my mother always have told me that eating plenty of radish is better than taking any vitamin supplement.

 So here is a very simple recipe that you can consume a large amount of this power food in one sitting.
 If you can’t find the Korean radish, you can certainly use daikon with a pinch of sugar instead